Kate-Thomas/BL_Cotton_MS_Tiberius_C_VI/README.md

 ff.
 27v-28v: Dicti Sancti Augustini<br>
 <b>ff.
 28v-30r: De septiformes Spiritus Sanctus/Isaias se witega (homily on the Holy Spirit in Latin, and an extended translation in Old English glossed in Middle English)</b><br>
 <b>f.
 30r: ‘Suscipere digneris’ and ‘Presta queso omnipotens’ (prayers for chanting the psalms)</b><br>
-f· 30v: Image of King David with musicians<br>
+f.
+30v: Image of King David with musicians<br>
-ff· 31r-129v: Gallican psalter<br>
+ff.
+31r-129v: Gallican psalter<br>

 ## Edition <!--checked against images up to end of line 76; 76-178 needs to be checked against the images-->